Logo

 Troy Donahue began appearing on TV in a guest part in Man Without a Gun.

-Troy Donahue often had better roles in TV, guest-starring in episodes of The Californians, Rawhide, Wagon Train, and Tales of Wells Fargo and The Virginian.
+Troy Donahue often had better roles on TV, guest-starring in episodes of The Californians, Rawhide, Wagon Train, Tales of Wells Fargo, and The Virginian.

-The big break of Troy Donahue's career came when he was cast opposite Sandra Dee in A Summer Place, made by Warner Bros.
+The big break of Troy Donahue's career came when he was cast opposite Sandra Dee in the 1959 Warner Bros' film A Summer Place, directed by Delmer Daves.

 Troy Donahue had a support part in a disaster movie, The Crowded Sky.

-Troy Donahue was reportedly going to be cast in Splendor in the Grass, but missed out to Warren Beatty.
+Troy Donahue was reportedly going to be cast in Elia Kazan's 1961 American period drama Splendor in the Grass, but missed out to Warren Beatty.

 On Surfside 6, Troy Donahue starred with Van Williams, Lee Patterson, Diane McBain, and Margarita Sierra in the ABC series, set in Miami Beach, Florida.

-Troy Donahue's career got a big break when Joshua Logan dropped out as director of Parrish ; Logan was replaced by Delmer Daves, who brought in Troy Donahue as star, and the film was a hit.
+Troy Donahue's career received another big break when Joshua Logan dropped out as director of Parrish.

 Troy Donahue did appear in a nearly beach-party film, Palm Springs Weekend, alongside several other Warner Bros.

-In 1965, Troy Donahue was cast as a psychopathic killer opposite Joey Heatherton in My Blood Runs Cold.
+In 1965, Troy Donahue was cast as a psychopathic killer opposite Joey Heatherton in William Conrad's My Blood Runs Cold.

-In 1967, Troy Donahue walked out of a contract to appear in the play Poor Richard at the Pheasant Run Playhouse.
+In 1967, Troy Donahue was slated to co-star in a Poor Richard production with Allen at the Pheasant Run Playhouse.

 Troy Donahue was struggling to make his way in a changing Hollywood.